trace-kadenyi/Webpack-Project--To-Do-List/README.md

 ## Getting started

 - The project is set up using webpack.
-Therefore, to get started, add a package.json file to the project by passing this command to the terminal: npm init -y.
+Therefore, to get started, add a package.json file to the project by passing this command to the terminal: ``npm init -y``.
 Thereafter, webpack must be installed.
 Follow [this link (Getting Started)](https://webpack.js.org/guides/getting-started/#basic-setup) for detailed instructions on how to set up webpack.

 ## Authors